-Besides purely specialised knowledge, HSG degree courses focus on personal development.
-The assumption of personal responsibility is a core idea of the course architecture of Bachelor's and Master's programmes developed at the time of the Bologna reforms.
+Besides purely specialised knowledge, HSG degree courses focus on personality development.
+The assumption of personal responsibility is the core idea of the course architecture with Bachelor's and Master's degrees developed on the occasion of the Bologna reforms.

 Half of our students are actively involved in one of the approx. 120 associations and initiatives.